-The Backyard Naturalist has tips on how to support our wild birds during this hot summer.
+The Backyard Naturalist has tips on how to support wild birds and get the most out of backyard birding during the heat of summer.

 Not only are you supporting our wild birds, you’re getting a front row seat to see birds at their best!

 And it’s easy!
 For more info on how to make your backyard a summer haven for wild birds, see our resource page: Wild Birds, Summer and Water.

 See Mosquitoes, Bird Baths and Your Backyard to find out more.

 - Worried about mosquitoes in your bird bath?
 Don’t be!

 Reasons why a well-maintained bird bath WILL NOT breed mosquitoes: